GDKsoftware/AnsiToUtf8/README.md

 ## Usage
 `AnsiToUtf8 <filename or folder> [codepage]`

-Options:
+### Options
-  -cp <codepage>: Define an ANSI codepage for the file (default 1251).
+ - -cp <codepage>: Define an ANSI codepage for the file (default 1251).
-  -subdirs: Include subdirectories when converting a folder.
+ - -subdirs: Include subdirectories when converting a folder.